- Games, Toys, and Hobbies»

 Future of Sonic

 Though recent Sonic games have a lackluster reputation, there's still hope that the franchise can regain the glory it once had.
 After all, the games Sonic Generations, Color, and Lost World aren't that bad; in time, maybe Sonic will thrive again.
-For now, feel free to vote for your favorite transformation, and I'll see you at our next countdown!
+A plethora of free mobile and online games, toys, and even memes help keep him relevant in modern times.
+But for now, as we eagerly await Sega's next adventure, vote for your favorite Sonic transformation, and I'll see you at our next gaming countdown!